Eric Harris (rugby league): Records and legacy

 Harris holds a number of try scoring records at Leeds, including most tries scored in a season (63), and highest career total of tries with the club (392).

 Harris also jointly holds Leeds' "Tries In A Match" record, with eight tries scored against Bradford Northern.
 His sequence of 36 tries in 17 consecutive matches for Leeds is a joint record in British rugby league, equalled only by Luke Briscoe for Featherstone Rovers in 2018.

 In 2019, Harris was inducted into the Leeds Rhinos Hall of Fame.

+Baseball

+Eric Harris was one of the most successful of the Rugby League players who did summer seasons in the semi-professional baseball leagues in the north of England during the second half of the 1930s.
+He played for Leeds Oaks in 1936, 1937, and 1938.
+He also played baseball for Yorkshire.

 Outside rugby league

-During the summer, 1936-38, Eric Harris played baseball for NBA team Leeds Oaks.

 Eric Harris became a teacher at the new Carnegie Physical Training College in Leeds, married a lady from Leeds, but returned to Australia at the start of World War II.